USRSE/usrse.github.io/docs/tests_ci.md

 #### Clean Expired Jobs

-The workflow [clean-expired-jobs.yml](.github/workflows/clean-expired-jobs.yml) is run nightly, and uses the same function from the urlchecker to check for expired links in jobs.yml, and given an expired link, remove it from the file if the url check fails.
+The workflow [clean-expired-jobs.yml](.github/workflows/clean-expired-jobs.yml) is run nightly, and uses the same function from the URLs-checker to check for expired links in jobs.yml, and given an expired link, remove it from the file if the URL check fails.
 In the case that a link is not expired and the check fails, we would want to know about this (and the test will fail).
 For all jobs, we don't remove them immediately upon expiration - we give the submitter 60 days to possibly update the data file with a later expiration date.

-This job needs to be updated in conjunction with the URL checker.
-If they are not on compatible URL checker versions, you may receive inconsistent behavior and erroneous failures between this and the PR linting job.
+This job needs to be updated in conjunction with the URLs-checker.
+If they are not on compatible URLs-checker versions, you may receive inconsistent behavior and erroneous failures between this and the PR linting job.

 #### Post New Jobs to Slack